 #3.
 Sign off with gratitude

 In a typical workday, the average email recipient gets as many as 121 messages and spends up to 6.3 hours checking emails.
-That means you should really be grateful for the recipient to even open your email.
+That means you should be grateful to the recipient for opening your email.

 They report that emails which end with some variation of “thank you” tend to fetch response rates between 63% to 65% (almost 1.3 times better than emails signed off with “Best”).

 Now, let’s dissect four examples of effective email closing lines used in actual campaigns.
-These closings have a proven track record of turning prospects into customers (or kick-started that process), so they’re great sources of closing line ideas for your own email copies.
+These business email closing lines have a proven track record of turning prospects into customers (or kick-starting that process), so they’re great sources of closing line ideas for your email copies.

 #1.
 The CUSP Closing (Clear, Uncluttered, Short, Personal)